Platanthera blephariglottis - (image 1 of 4)

 Flowers July to August

 There are two recognized varieties, var. blephariglottis and var. conspicua (Nash) Ames.
-The former is smaller, more northern, with a range extending south to NJ, PA, and locally in IL.
-It is also likely the one shown here as it was photographed in the Adirondacks of NY.
-The latter variety is larger, southern, and occurs along the coastal plain as far north as NJ.
+The former is smaller, more northern, with shorter spurs up to 26 mm long and a range extending south to NJ, PA and along the Southeastern Plains to GA; also locally in IL.
+The latter variety is larger, southern, with spurs at least 30 mm long and occurs along the coastal plain as far north as NC.
+The plants in these images were photographed in PA and southern NJ.

 References